gvwilson/thirdbit/src/fiction/makers-return/index.md

 All of a sudden Sindy wanted to be anywhere but in Special Leaf's house without him.
 "Yeah, let's go."
-She slipped the cylinder into her pocket as she followed her mother into the hallway, not noticing the little green light that had started blinking on its end.
+She slipped the cylinder into her pocket as she followed her mother into the hallway, not noticing when a little green light started blinking on its end.

 </section>